fengma1992/textlint-rule-alive-link/README.md

 #### `{regExp[]}` ignore

+`regExp` type config in `ignore` option array.

 URI matching RegExpression, matched URI will be ignored.

 **Notice: Only supported in `.textlintrc.js`**

 #### `{function[]}` ignore

+`function` type config in `ignore` option array.

-URI checking function, Boolean should be returned.
+URI checking function, URI will be the function param and Boolean should be returned.

 **Notice: Only supported in `.textlintrc.js`**